Dossiya-SE/dossiyadakou-mac-project/problems/problem-1d-omitted-variable-bias/README.md

 Omitted variable bias occurs when a relevant explanatory variable is excluded from the model and that excluded variable is correlated with an included regressor.

-In this setting, the coefficient on the included regressor does not isolate the direct effect of that regressor.
+In that setting, the coefficient on the included regressor does not isolate the direct effect of that regressor.
 Instead, it absorbs part of the influence of the missing variable.
-This is not primarily a small-sample problem or a prediction problem.
-It is an identification problem.
+This is not mainly a small-sample problem or a prediction problem.
+It is an **identification problem**.

 ---